hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/identify-and-access-management.md

   IAM systems help organisations comply with regulatory requirements such as HIPAA, GDPR, and PCI DSS.
 They provide functionalities to manage the lifecycle of user identities, including onboarding, offboarding, and access revocation.
 In addition, IAM systems allow organisations to track and audit user activity, which helps to prevent security breaches and ensure compliance with industry regulations.

   IdM and IAM are essential components of cybersecurity.
 They ensure that only authorised individuals have access to specific resources and information.
 IdM systems manage user identities, while IAM systems encompass broader functions to manage and secure digital identities and access rights.

+  Answer the questions below

   | Question | Answer |
   |-----------|--------|